def myEval(str)

 Caller::provideBinding(self, :myEval)

-Feel free to download the C code You can make it as an extension with a simple extconf.rb of:
+You can make it as an extension with a simple extconf.rb of:

 require 'mkmf'